 Despite the news that FRTB will be delayed beyond 2019, banks can ill afford to kick their FRTB implementation into the long grass.
 This is due to the sheer scale and complexity the FRTB framework.
 Firms need to work out exactly how much cash will be needed to underpin their market risk.

 Around this time 10 years ago, a certain investment bank’s stock plummeted.
 The concern was that its short-term liabilities were far greater than its liquid assets.
 Lehman Brothers failed to address a crucial issue, which was how much capital it needed to hold.
-Yes, that all important difference between assets and liabilities.

 Typically, banks need to review their capital for operational, credit and market risk.
 And a decade on from Lehman’s demise, it is assessing the latter which has triggered a new set of rules.
 These force banks to calculate exactly how much capital is needed to protect themselves from sharp price falls.
 These prescriptive and global measures are commonly known as the Fundamental Review of the Trading Book (FRTB).

 Banks operating in less liquid markets face a tougher FRTB implementation challenge